Skip to main content

 Pricing discrepancy chargebacks occur when a supplier invoices for more than CVS expected to pay for those items.

-Reviewing and confirming pricing agreements is the best way to understand and confirm that these charges are valid or not.
+Reviewing and confirming pricing agreements is the best way to understand and confirm whether these charges are valid or not.

 Allowances

-These are usually agreed upon terms between the supplier and retailer but are not very common.
+These are usually agreed-upon terms between the supplier and retailer but are uncommon.

-CVS also does not break down the different types of allowances that are possible.
-To identify an allowance deduction, you can follow the same process as the other charges by searching the invoices in ImageSilo.
+CVS also does not break down the possible types of allowances.
+You can follow the same process as the other charges to identify an allowance deduction by searching the invoices in ImageSilo.

-These charges are identified by a debit memo invoice having a W, X, or V on the end of the original invoice number.
+These charges are identified by a debit memo invoice having a W, X, or V suffix added to the original invoice number.

 Other

-Another bucket of deductions that are disputable through the SAP vendor portal is called other.
+Another bucket of disputable deductions through the SAP vendor portal is called Other.
 This contains things like Cash Discounts, Taxes, or Fees.

-There may not be a standard deduction and backup file like the other charges and these are more on the rare side.
-The option to dispute is available though more broadly it seems.
+There may not be a standard deduction and backup file like the other charges, and these are pretty rare deductions.
+The option to dispute is available, though the dispute requirements are less defined.

 Did this answer your question?